Hot sauce: Australia

-The availability of a wide variety of hot sauces is a relatively recent event in most of Australia.
+The availability of a variety of hot sauces is a recent event in most of Australia.
 Before 2000, there was little more choice than the flagship brand of Tabasco Cayenne sauce predominantly used in restaurants and sold in supermarkets.
-Other options included the more specialised thick, medium to hot Asian sauces.
 Although today, two of the most popular picks are the Buffalo and Sriracha hot sauces.
-There's also very faithful, locally produced versions of Habanero and Trinidad Scorpion ranges available.
+There's also locally produced versions of Habanero and Trinidad Scorpion ranges available.

 United Kingdom

 Two of the hottest chilies in the world, the Naga Viper and Infinity chili were developed in the United Kingdom and are available as sauces which have been claimed to be the hottest natural chili sauces (without added pepper extract) available in the world.
 The Naga Viper and Infinity were considered the hottest two chili peppers in the world until the Naga Viper was unseated by the Trinidad Moruga Scorpion in late 2011.

+Lebanon

+Shatta Sauce is a traditional Lebanese hot sauce made from fresh chili peppers, salt, oil and vinegar.
+It adds a spicy kick to dishes like falafel, shawarma, and grilled meats.